 All-inclusive vacations at Blue Haven Resort include meals, unlimited drinks, in-room mini fridges stocked with refreshments, non-powered water sports equipment, a fitness center, access to the dining and amenities at the sister property Alexandra Resort, and transport between the two resorts.

-Things to do and water sports equipment include bicycles for explore the area, plenty of beach games such as volleyball, horseshoes, chess, and beach tennis, a water trampoline, kayaks, and paddleboards.
+Things to do and water sports equipment include bicycles for exploring the area, plenty of beach games such as volleyball, horseshoes, chess, and beach tennis, a water trampoline, kayaks, and paddleboards.

 Dining and Bars

-Blue Haven Resort offers a great selection places to dine.
+Blue Haven Resort offers a great selection of places to dine.
 Fire and Ice offers indoor and outdoor dining.
 Salt is a pizza and Italian restaurant, and Jammin’ By the Sea is located beachside and serves casual island and grill fare.

 Bars and nightlife options include Ice Bar & Fire Lounge, Salt Bar, and the swim-up pool bar.

 Guests staying at Blue Haven Resort also have access to the restaurant and bars at the Alexandra Resort.